mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     ```
 1. On AWS EC2 console generate a key pair called `mosip-aws`.
 Download the private key `mosip-aws.pem` into your local ~/.ssh folder.
 Make sure the permission of `~/.ssh/mosip-aws.pem` is set to 600.
 Spec

-1. Generate a new set of RSA key pairs with default names `id_rsa` and `id_rsa.pub` and place them in current folder (from where you are running terraform).
+1. Generate a new set of RSA key pairs with default names `id_rsa` and `id_rsa.pub` and place them in current folder.
+Do not give any passphrase.
 These keys are exchanged between sandbox console and cluster machines.
     ```
-    $ ssh-keygen -t rsa
+    $ ssh-keygen -t rsa -f ./id_rsa
     ```
 1. Modify `sandbox_name` in `variables.tf` as per your setup.
 There are other variables, do not modify them unless you have a good understanding of the scripts and their impact on Ansible scripts.